4 min read

 Patient and provider mistrust of technology

-Acceptance plays a critical role in the adoption of technology in healthcare.
-Patients and providers may express skepticism about remote care quality, privacy, and reliability.
+Acceptance aids in the successful adoption of technology in healthcare.
+Patients and providers might be skeptical about the quality, privacy, and reliability of remote care.
 Trust is particularly fragile in close‑knit rural communities, where concerns over the security of transmitted health data or impersonal virtual interactions can be heightened.

 Workforce shortages and specialist access